-Mix-and-match booster: Someone who received the primary series of the Pfizer/Comirnaty vaccine and is eligible to receive a booster dose may get a booster dose of any COVID-19 vaccine approved or authorized for use in the United States.
+Mix-and-match booster: People age 18 years or older who received the primary series of the Pfizer/Comirnaty vaccine may get a booster dose of any COVID-19 vaccine approved or authorized for use in the United States.
+People ages 16 or 17 years who received the primary series of the Pfizer/Comirnaty vaccine may get a booster dose of only the Pfizer/Comirnaty vaccine, as it is the only COVID-19 vaccine available for people younger than 18.

-Booster dose timing: At least six months following completion of the standard primary Pfizer series (two doses spaced at least 21 days apart).
+Booster dose timing: At least six months after the completion of the initial series.